The threshold for jigsaw percolation on random graphs: Introduction

 In this note we study the case where \emph{both} underlying graphs are \er~ random graphs.
 In order to state our result, we need a little more notation.
 For the rest of the paper, we shall take $G_1=(V,E_1)$ and $G_2=(V,E_2)$ to be independent \er~ random graphs with the same vertex set $V=[n]$, with edge probabilities $p_1$ and $p_2$ respectively, and we take $G=([n],E_1,E_2)$.
 A first trivial observation is that if the double graph $G$ is to percolate then both $G_1$ and $G_2$ must be connected.
 We shall ensure this by assuming

-for a sufficiently large absolute constant $c$.
-Under this condition, in this note we determine the critical value $p_\cc(n)$ of the product $p_1 p_2$ up to a constant factor.
+for a sufficiently large absolute constant $c$.\footnote{With some tightening, our arguments could be made to work under the (optimal) assumption that $\min\{ p_1, p_2 \} \geq (1 + \eps)\log n / n$, where $\epsilon > 0$ is fixed but arbitrary.
+We choose to make the stronger assumption in~\eqref{eq:conn} for clarity of the exposition.} Under this condition, in this note we determine the critical value $p_\cc(n)$ of the product $p_1 p_2$ up to a constant factor.
 More precisely, we show that under the assumption~\eqref{eq:conn}, if $p_1 p_2\leq (1/c)p_\cc(n)$ then percolation is very unlikely, and if $p_1 p_2 \geq c p_\cc(n)$ then percolation is very likely.

 \begin{theorem} There is an absolute constant $c>0$ such that the following holds, with $G=(V,E_1,E_2)$, where $(V,E_1)=\G(n,p_1)$ and $(V,E_2)=\G(n,p_2)$ are independent \er\ random graphs on the same set of $n$ vertices, and $p_1$ and $p_2$ are functions of $n$. \begin{enumerate} \item[(i)] If $p_1p_2\leq 1/(cn\log n)$, then $\P(G \text{ percolates})\to 0$. \item[(ii)] If $p_1p_2\geq c/(n\log n)$ and \eqref{eq:conn} holds, then $\P(G \text{ percolates})\to 1$. \end{enumerate} \end{theorem}